Jenkins JNLP Agent Docker image

 By default, the JNLP3-connect is disabled due to the known stability and scalability issues.

-You can enable this protocol at your own risk using the
+You can enable this protocol on your own risk using the

 JNLP_PROTOCOL_OPTS=-Dorg.jenkinsci.remoting.engine.JnlpProtocol3.disabled=false property (the protocol should be enabled on the master side as well).